Confraternity of the Immaculate Conception: History

-According to early Spanish historical records Las Anales de la Catedral de Manila (English: The Annals of the Manila Cathedral), the first Marian procession held in Intramuros began on December 8, 1619, and lasted for fifteen days.
-Throughout the centuries of Spanish colonial rule, the practice varied between the days when the procession was held.
+According to early Spanish historical records in The Annals of the Manila Cathedral (Spanish: Las Anales de la Catedral de Manila), the first Marian procession held in Intramuros began on December 8, 1619, and lasted for fifteen days.
+Throughout the centuries of Spanish colonial rule, the practice varied in terms of the days on which the procession was held.
 Today, the group is specifically known for conducting yearly novena services and a Intramuros Grand Marian Procession, which is an annual public parade and floral celebration of some of the select and most prominent Marian images in the country.

 The dogma of the Catholic Church on the Immaculate Conception, was declared in 1854.
-Through the centuries the Church has become ever more aware that Mary, "full of grace" through God, 134 was redeemed from the moment of her conception.
+Through the centuries the church has become ever more aware that Mary, "full of grace" through God, was redeemed from the moment of her conception.
 That is what the dogma of the Immaculate Conception confesses, as Pope Pius IX proclaimed in 1854: The most Blessed Virgin Mary was, from the first moment of her conception, by a singular grace and privilege of almighty God and by virtue of the merits of Jesus Christ, Savior of the human race, preserved immune from all stain of original sin.

 Then procession intended to promote religious catechism through publicly parading images outside the Manila cathedral was on the Feast of the Immaculate Conception.
 The parade is oftentimes televised by various local Filipino media television outlets, namely the ABS-CBN and GMA Networks.

 In addition, the Cofradia is known for selecting only more than ninety of the most prominent and liturgically inspiring Marian images in the country, most notably the ones featured, as the canonically crowned images in the Philippines such as the Our Lady of La Naval de Manila and Our Lady of Manaoag.
-The event is often chaperoned by the Armed Forces of the Philippines who sponsors the security of the event.
+The event is often chaperoned by the Armed Forces of the Philippines, which sponsors the security of the event.

 In addition, a special novenario and Holy Mass is offered for the financial sponsors of each Marian image (Spanish: Hermanos y hermanas mayores) as well as the caretakers (Spanish: Camareros) of the images.
 In the Philippines, the Feast of the Immaculate Conception has become one of the grandest Marian events in the country, highlighting its festivities well into Advent and Christmas.